Policyholders today have high expectations from their insurance carriers.

 The way consumers approach insurance is also quickly changing.
 Many of the assets policyholders wish to insure require a unique approach.

 The gig economy has affected how policyholders seek coverage to fit their assets as a form of additional income.
 For example, usage-based coverage for automobiles allows an individual who drives their car for ride sharing to pay for insurance while they’re “on the clock” by accounting for per mile the car is driven.
+This method of data collection is called telematics.

 Consumers continue to seek out personalized plans to fit their economic situations.
 InsureTech allows carriers to rapidly adapt to new revenue streams emerging from consumer demands.